Skip to content

 Brave Bot Configuration Information:

-1. Pro & None Pro VAT Rates.
+1. Pro & None Pro VAT Rates

-2. Pro & None Pro Tax Rates.
+2. Pro & None Pro Tax Rates

-3. Multipliers for Pro and None Pro Users.
+3. Multipliers for Pro and None Pro Users

-4. Earning Ranges.
-(Pro & None Pro)
+4. Earning Ranges (Pro & None Pro)

-5. Winning Amount Ranges.
-(Pro & None Pro)
+5. Winning Amount Ranges (Pro & None Pro)

-6. Daily Earning Ranges.
-(Pro & None Pro)
+6. Daily Earning Ranges (Pro & None Pro)

-7. Pro Battle Saving.
-(Pro Only and is used solely as a percent)
+7. Pro Battle Saving (Pro Only and is used solely as a percent)

-8. Tax Refund Range.
+8. Tax Refund Range

-9. Government Benfit Range.
+9. Government Benefit Range

-10. Stocks (Gain or Lose) Range.
-(Apart of a Pro Only Feature unless the Pro System is disabled)
+10. Stocks (Gain or Lose) Range (Apart of a Pro Only Feature unless the Pro System is disabled)

-11. Bong Game Per Round Coin Range.
+11. Bong Game Per Round Coin Range

-12. Farm Revenue Range.
-(Apart of a Pro Only Feature unless the Pro System is disabled)
+12. Farm Revenue Range (Apart of a Pro Only Feature unless the Pro System is disabled)

-13. Divison Number for Profile Level
+13. Division Number for Profile Level

 • You can also set the following fields: